Paul Revere's church bell from "Religion in Early America"

 Originally crafted to summon the faithful to worship, the bell later served as a town clock, ringing to wake workers, signal shift changes, and generally regulate new patterns of labor during the Industrial Revolution.
 It remains a symbol of both the changes and the continuities in the communal life of the nation.

-Peter Manseau is Lilly Endowment curator of American religious history in the Division of Home and Community Life.
+Peter Manseau is the Lilly Endowment Curator of American Religious History in the Division of Home and Community Life.
 He has also blogged about the lost sounds of religious history.